OCC-1: Primary

+Secondary

 The secondary structure of OCC-1 is a combination of multiple coils, a few α-helices, and few β-sheets.
 The Phyre 2 program 52% α-helices, 6% β-sheets, and 70% disordered.
 The predicted region β-sheet from residues 31 to 38 coincide with the α-helices and β-sheets regions predicted by other programs.
 OCC-1 is a soluble protein; according to the SOUSI program therefore there are no transmembrane domains.